Apple's 2020 was all about what's under the hood

 The EU wasn't the only government entity targeting Apple.
 CEO Cook was asked to participate in a congressional hearing on antitrust in tech in July.
 Facebook CEO Mark Zuckerberg, Google CEO Sundar Pichai and Amazon CEO Jeff Bezos also participated.

-"Lawmakers came prepared," Ben Fox Rubin, then a senior reporter with CNET, wrote at the time.
+"Lawmakers came prepared," CNET senior reporter Ben Fox Rubin wrote at the time.
 "They showed up with internal corporate emails and the results of interviews with smaller companies that said they were harmed by anti-competitive practices.
 In many cases, the tech bosses simply rejected the premise of the questions, which almost uniformly portrayed the companies as monopolistic, ruthless or both."

 Apple faced questions over a series of emails collected by the committee during its more than year-long investigation into the tech industry.
 Among them were debates about the company's strong control over the repair market for its devices, forcing many technicians to source screens and other parts from other companies rather than Apple's suppliers.